-suggests the alignment for the eastern loop road, makes recommendations for improving safety and congestion along MD 231, and recommends other strategies to manage congestion.
+suggests completion of the eastern loop road and recommends other strategies to manage congestion.

 creates the framework for a bicycle network with connections to important community destinations.

 encourages that Maryland Transit Administration commuter bus services be expanded to provide service to Annapolis.